By Terry Corbell

 Naturally, if you conclude marketing isn’t the problem, this means that your company isn’t managed at optimum levels.

-A lesson I’ve learned as a management consultant: Marketing doesn’t work when a company isn’t well-run.
-Two symptoms are poor company image and low customer satisfaction.
 Therefore, look internally.
 You need for your employees to be productive.
 But in such cases, they’re not.

-So consider a University of Iowa study, “Antecedents and Consequences of Psychological and Team Empowerment in Organizations: A Meta-analtyic Review.”
 Published in the Journal of Applied Psychology, it was co-authored by researcher Scott Seibert, professor of management and organizations in the Tippie College of Business; and UI doctoral students Gang Wang and Stephen H. Courtright.
 They reviewed the results of dozens of other studies.

-The report’s conclusions about employee-empowerment:
+The report’s five conclusions about employee-empowerment:

 - Morale is higher